 Asteroid Day was co-founded by astrophysicist and famed musician Dr. Brian May of the rock group QUEEN; Apollo 9 Astronaut Rusty Schweickart; Filmmaker Grig Richters; and B612 President Danica Remy, to promote awareness and provide knowledge to the general public about the importance of asteroids in the formation of our universe and the role they play in our solar system today.
-Events are scheduled during the week of 30 June, the date of the largest asteroid impact of Earth in recorded history (Tunguska).
+Events are scheduled during the week of June 30th, the date of the largest asteroid strike on Earth recorded to date, known as the “Tunguska event”.

 General information about the international Asteroid Day: https://asteroidday.org/

 Asteroid Day at NHM Vienna, June 30th, 2020

 For the 6th international Asteroid Day, on June 30th 2020, the Natural History Museum Vienna will celebrate 40 years since the discovery of the evidence of the dinosaur-killing asteroid impact 66 million years ago.

 In two exclusive guided tours behind the scenes, given in English and limited to a maximum of 15 persons each, Dr. Ludovic Ferrière, curator of the meteorite collection, will explain as a “back to the future detective story” how the dinosaur-killing asteroid impact was discovered.